22LWOLF/GoalFlow/README.md

 - Community features: blog and challenges require more advanced handling.
 # Requires functionality we will talk about later
 - Later topics: push notifications, media handling, advanced DB services.

+## Plan:
+The Goal Flow app will store user profile information, goals, and app settings to improve personalization and progress tracking.
+Planned data includes a user’s name, email, goal details (title, description, dates, and progress), and preferences such as notifications and reminders.
+For now, these values are handled with temporary placeholders for testing, but future milestones will implement local storage